Regional 2 South Central

 Regional 2 South Central is a level six league in the English rugby union system, one of twelve leagues, at this level.
 Originally part of the South West Division of the RFU, the league was transferred to the London & SE Division for season 2023–24, with a subsequent change of teams, with only five of the previous season's twelve teams remaining.
-Farnham are the current champions and are promoted to Regional 1 South Central.
+Bournemouth are the current champions and are promoted to Regional 1 South Central.

 Format

 The season runs from September to April and comprises twenty-two rounds of matches, with each club playing each of its rivals home and away.
 The results of the matches contribute points to the league table as follows: